 - it’s a little bigger than some lunch bags; however, I haven’t found that to be a problem at all for us

-I usually buy them at Costco when I can find them.
-If you can’t find them there, Amazon has them here.
+I usually buy them at Costco when I can find them because they are cheaper there.
+If you can’t find them there, Amazon has them.
 I really can’t say enough good things about them!

 3) Add a splash of color

 These colorful silicone muffin liners help made lunch fun by adding a splash of color, helping even the pickiest eaters enjoy their lunch!